-1- Department of Biostatistics, School of Allied Medical Sciences, Shahid Beheshti University of Medical Sciences
+1- Department of Biostatistics, School of Allied Medical Sciences, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

 2- Department of Neuroscience and Addiction Studies, School of Advanced Technologies in Medicine, Tehran University of Medical Sciences, Tehran, Iran.

-4- School of Public Health and Safety, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+3- Department of Epidemiology, School of Public Health and Safety, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

 Abstract:

-Background: Neurodevelopmental disorders are a group of neuropsychiatric.
-Behavior-based diagnostic approaches are currently used in the clinical setting, but the overlapping features among the disorders vague the recognition and management of these disorders.
-Attention deficit hyperactivity disorder (ADHD) and autism spectrum disorder (ASD) have common characteristics throughout the hierarchy, from genes to symptoms.
+Introduction: Neurodevelopmental disorders comprise a group of neuropsychiatric conditions.
+Presently, behavior-based diagnostic approaches are utilized in clinical settings, but the overlapping features among these disorders obscure their recognition and management.
+Attention deficit hyperactivity disorder (ADHD) and autism spectrum disorder (ASD) have common characteristics across various levels, from genes to symptoms.
 Designing a computational framework based on the neuroimaging findings could provide a discriminative tool for ultimate more efficient treatment.
 Machine learning approaches, specifically classification methods are among the most applied techniques to reach this goal.

-Method: We applied a novel two-level multi-class DMDC algorithm to classify the functional neuroimaging data (Utilized Datasets: ADHD-200 and ABIDE) for the two classes of neurodevelopmental disorders (ASD and ADHD) or healthy participant, according to the calculated functional connectivity values (statistical temporal correlation).
+Methods: We applied a novel two-level multi-class data maximum dispersion classifier (DMDC) algorithm to classify the functional neuroimaging data (utilizing datasets: ADHD-200 and autism brain imaging data exchange (ABIDE)) into two categories: Neurodevelopmental disorders (ASD and ADHD) or healthy participants, based on calculated functional connectivity values (statistical temporal correlation).

-Result: Regarding the healthy controls, our model yielded a total accuracy of 62%.
-Respectively, the model was 51% accurate for healthy subjects, 61% and 84% for autism spectrum disorder and ADHD.
-The SVM model provided the accuracy of 46% for the healthy control and ASD groups, ADHD group classification accuracy estimated to be 84%.
-These two models showed similar classification indices for ADHD group.
-However, the discrimination power was higher in class of autism spectrum disorder.
+Results: Our model achieved a total accuracy of 62% for healthy controls.
+Specifically, it demonstrated an accuracy of 51% for healthy subjects, 61% for autism spectrum disorder, and 84% for ADHD.
+The support vector machine (SVM) model achieved an accuracy of 46% for both the healthy control and ASD groups, while the ADHD group classification accuracy was estimated to be 84%.
+These two models showed similar classification indices for the ADHD group.
+However, the discrimination power was higher in the ASD class.

-Conclusion: The currently applied method showed acceptable applications for classifying disorder and healthy conditions, compared to the more applied SVM method.
-The functional connections related to the cerebellum exhibited the discriminative power.
+Conclusion: The method employed in this study demonstrated acceptable performance in classifying disorders and healthy conditions compared to the more commonly used SVM method.
+Notably, functional connections associated with the cerebellum showed discriminative power.

 Type of Study: